Noni2245/Discord-Music-Player/README.md

 - Access the web UI at: `http://localhost:3000`
 - You will be prompted for the password set in `.env`.
 - Upload new `.mp3` files and skip songs using the web interface.
+- **Click any song in the queue in the web UI to play it instantly.**

 ## Notes
 - The bot watches the `music` folder and auto-queues new `.mp3` files added manually or via the `web ui`.
-- the web UI uses a cookie-based simple password protection - suitable for LAN environments.
+- The web UI uses a cookie-based simple password protection - suitable for LAN environments.
-- Ensure FFmpeg is instaleed and avaliable in your sustem path.
+- Ensure FFmpeg is installed and available in your system path.

 ## Dependencies